EricTURATSINZE/EricTURATSINZE/README.md

 ### Gist About Me

-- 👨🏽‍💻 I’m a full-stack developer with MERN stack, specialized in Agile development.
-Currently learning blockchain development.
+- 👨🏽‍💻 I’m a full-stack developer with 4 years of experience using MERN stack, specialized in Agile development.
+- 👨🏽‍💻 Extensive experience in building front end ReactJs apps with Typscript, using Redux toolkit to manage state.
 - 👯 Looking forward to collaborate on innovative project solutions.
 - 📫 Don't hesitate to reach out to me: <a href="mailto:turatsinzeeric43@gmail.com">send me an E-mail</a>
 - ⚡ Fun fact: Other than programming, I also enjoy playing guitar and drawing.